 Some Military Junior Colleges offer other programs in addition to the Early Commissioning Program like the Service Academy Preparation Program, which offers students one year of preparation to transfer to a service academy.
 Other schools will offer two years of a cadet/ROTC program independent of an Early Commissioning Program.

-There are five Military Junior Colleges in the US:
+There are four Military Junior Colleges in the US:

 - Valley Forge Military Academy and College

 - Marion Military Institute

 - Georgia Military College

 Military Junior Colleges require you to submit an application, your high school transcript, and some require SAT/ACT scores.
 Even those schools that don’t require standardized test scores may use them for placement purposes.

 If you want to enter an Early Commissioning Program, there are minimum GPA and SAT/ACT requirements that vary by school.
 If you have a 2.5 GPA and a 920 SAT score or a 19 ACT score, you’ll meet the minimum requirements for all of the programs.